caraml-dev/merlin/docs/README.md

 All docs are created for Gitbook.

-Currently, the user docs are templated using Jinja2, under [user/templates](./user/templates) and the values for the templates reside in [values.json](./user/values.json).
-To generate the final docs into [user/generated](./user/generated), run:
+Currently, the user docs and maintainer docs are templated using Jinja2.

+The templates can be found under `${folder}/templates` and the values for the templates reside in `${folder}/values.json`.
+To generate the final docs into `${folder}/generated`, run:

 ```sh
 make docs